Tipser/slate/source/includes/_tipser-react-elements.md

 - your HTML document contains an element of id `root` (`<div id="root"/>`) so that React can mount the app to your HTML document

-- to provide `history` object to be used by Elements for client side redirects (otherwise all our links/redirects will trigger full page reloads)
+- to provide `history` object on which we can rely for client side routing, when not provided routing is based on `window.history`

 - import CSS files (`import '@tipser/tipser-elements/dist/index.css'`).